 Saint Xavier University has developed the Chicago First Responder Scholarship as a gesture of gratitude for the educational partnership between Saint Xavier University and the Chicago Police Department that began in January 1998.
 Our continued educational partnership with the Chicago Police Department has provided Saint Xavier University a unique and significant service opportunity and responsibility.
 Our academic program assists and guides Chicago First Responders to better serve their community and their profession.
 This partnership exemplifies Saint Xavier University's commitment to supporting Chicago First Responders who make such a difference in our community.
 We are grateful for your service.

-Students who have a GMAT Score of 600 or higher are eligible to apply for this scholarship.
+Students who have a GMAT Score of 600 or higher are eligible to apply for the GMAT 600 Plus Scholarship.
 This scholarship is available for students beginning a graduate program in the Graham School of Management in the fall semester or the spring semester.
 Awardees will receive 40% off of their tuition.

 The National Society of Hispanic MBA's 1/2 in Kind Scholarship is available to all GSM students of Hispanic descent who are pursuing a Master of Business Administration (MBA) degree.
 Students must have a minimum undergraduate grade-point average of 3.0 and submit a letter to the Director of Graduate Programs stating their current financial situation and explaining how the MBA degree will enhance their career goals.